Concern over cross-border convictions

 Judge concerned over cross-border convictions

-Convictions from summonses posted to people in the Republic of Ireland could be unlawful.
+Convictions from summonses posted to people in the Republic of Ireland could be unlawful, a district judge has said.

-That's according to Mr Justice John Meehan who made his remarks following two recent cases where residents of the Republic of Ireland attended his court.
+Mr Justice John Meehan made his remarks following two recent cases where residents of the Republic attended his court.

-He said their summonses did not have legal standing as they did not have "proof of service".

-This is a certificate from, or on behalf of, the relevant Secretary of State.
+He said their summonses were not legal as they did not have a "proof of service" certificate from, or on behalf of, the relevant Secretary of State.

-Judge John Meehan criticised the Public Prosecution Service (PPS) for ignoring a ruling from 2012 known as the Gallagher judgement.
+District Judge Meehan criticised the PPS for ignoring a ruling from 2012 known as the Gallagher judgement.

+A PPS spokesperson said: "We agree it is important that there is consistency in the disposal of these cases at court and are currently considering all avenues open to us to ensure this."

 'Exercised his right to leave the court'

-He said: "It is my duty to ensure the law is applied.
+District Judge Meehan added: "It is my duty to ensure the law is applied.

-"Both PSNI and PPS have been repeatedly told the posting of summonses in these circumstances does not comply with the agreed treaty," he added.
+"Both PSNI and PPS have been repeatedly told the posting of summonses in these circumstances does not comply with the agreed treaty."

-The Public Prosecution Service (PPS) said serving summonses to people outside of the UK is "a complex matter".

-A spokesperson said: "We agree it is important that there is consistency in the disposal of these cases at court and are currently considering all avenues open to us to ensure this."

 The 2012 Gallagher judgement draws attention to Article 157 of the Magistrates Courts (NI) Order.

-It states that "any summons, notice or other process lawfully issued in connection with any proceedings before a magistrates court, may be served in any part of Northern Ireland, upon the person to whom it is addressed."
+It states that "any summons, notice or other process lawfully issued in connection with any proceedings before a magistrates court, may be served in any part of Northern Ireland, upon the person to whom it is addressed".

-In the Gallagher case Judge Meehan ruled that the summons conviction posted to a resident in the Republic of Ireland had no legal effect as it was not accompanied by a certificate from the Secretary of State.
+In the Gallagher case, Judge Meehan ruled that the summons conviction posted to a resident in the Republic of Ireland had no legal effect as it was not accompanied by a certificate from the Secretary of State.

-The issue has come to light following the release of a new summary judgement by Judge Meehan on 25 May.
+The issue has come to light again following two recent cases.

 Dealing with 32-year-old Donegal man David Spence from Castle View, Raphoe, Judge Meehan advised that the PPS had "misrepresented" the position by posting the summons, and also by claiming his licence could be suspended when there was no power to make this assertion.